sianzhan/fullstackopen/part1/anecdotes/README.md

-# Exercises 1.6.-1.11. : Unicafe
+# Exercises 1.12.-1.14. : Anecdotes

-This is a React application for collecting customer feedback and displays statistics on the feedback received, for the student restaurant of the University of Helsinki Unicafe.
+The world of software engineering is filled with anecdotes that distill timeless truths from our field into short one-liners.
+This is a React application for that can be clicked to display a random anecdote of the day, from the field of software engineering.
+It also features a voting system to show the anecdote with the highest number of votes.

 ## Usage